Top-Notch Degree for a High-Impact Profession

 Because kinesiology is a highly interdisciplinary field, our master’s students cross departmental borders and collaborate with faculty and students in areas such as biological sciences, human factors, and biomedical engineering.

 This option requires a research thesis prepared under the supervision of the advisor.
 The thesis describes a research investigation and its results.
-The scope of the research topic for the thesis should be defined in such a way that a full-time student could complete the requirements for a master’s degree in twelve months or three semesters following the completion of course work by regularly scheduling graduate research credits.
-The thesis must be prepared following the current procedures.
+The scope of the research topic for the thesis should be defined in such a way that a full-time student could complete the requirements for a master’s degree in 12 months or three semesters following the completion of coursework by regularly scheduling graduate research credits.

 The minimum requirements are as follows: